nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Image Example

-Command: ` add n/Jason Bill p/90065432 e/jason@example.com a/31, Clementi Ave 4, #02-20 dr/Software Engineer s/Java, Python, C++ ex/CTO at Google st/Applied note/Responsible t/friends `
+Command: `add n/Jason Bill p/90065432 e/jason@example.com a/31, Clementi Ave 4, #02-20 dr/Software Engineer s/Java, Python, C++ ex/CTO at Google st/Applied note/Responsible t/friends`

 **After the add command ran:**

 <img src="images/afteradd.png" alt="afteradd" width="800">

+<strong>[NOTE]</strong>: TalentSG allows you to add numerical values as there are laws which allow people to have numerical values as names.
+You can read more about this from this [article](https://www.thebump.com/a/baby-name-rules).

 <strong>[Caution]</strong>: You cannot add the same candidate twice. (same name and phone)